-Performance Measurement Framework for POA 4: Timely Filing of Tax Declarations Indicator Dimension Score Scoring Criteria Dimension 3: The number of VAT declarations filed by the statutory due date as a percentage of the number of declarations expected from registered VAT taxpayers, i.e. expressed as a ratio: Number of VAT declarations filed by the due date Number of declarations expected from registered VAT taxpayers (Using data gathered in Questionnaire Table 6 ("On-time Filing of VAT Declarations - All taxpayers") and Table 7 ("On-time Filing of VAT Declarations - Large taxpayers only")).
-A (i) The ratio is 90 percent and above in respect of all taxpayers for which a VAT declaration is expected. (ii) The ratio is at least 99 percent for all large taxpayers in respect of which a VAT declaration is expected. В (i) The ratio is 75 percent and above up to 90 percent in respect of all taxpayers for which a VAT declaration is expected. (ii) The ratio is at least 95 percent for all large taxpayers in respect of which a VAT declaration is expected. С (i) The ratio is 50 percent and above up to 75 percent in respect of all taxpayers for which a VAT declaration is expected. (ii) The ratio is at least 90 percent for all large taxpayers in respect of which a VAT declaration is expected.
-D The requirements for a 'C' rating or higher are not met.
-OR The information available to the TADAT assessors is insufficient to allow an assessment to be made (e.g., the level of performance is unknown because the tax administration is unable to produce the necessary data to compute the on-time filing rate of VAT declarations-this indicates deficiencies in the tax administration's management information systems and performance monitoring practices).
+MEASUREMENT Performance Measurement Framework for POA 4: Timely Filing of Tax Declarations Indicator Dimension Score Scoring Criteria declarations expected from registered VAT taxpayers, taxpayers in respect of which a VAT declaration are expected. i.e. expressed as a ratio: Number of VAT declarations filed by the due date Number of declarations expected from registered VAT taxpayers В (i) The ratio is 75 percent and above up to 90 percent in respect of all taxpayers for which a VAT declaration is expected. (ii) The ratio is at least 95 percent for all large taxpayers in respect of which a VAT declaration is expected.
+(Using data gathered in Questionnaire Table 6 ("On- time Filing of VAT Declarations - All taxpayers") and Table 7 ("On-time Filing of VAT С (i) The ratio is 50 percent and above up to 75 percent in respect of all taxpayers for which a VAT declaration is expected. (ii) The ratio is at least 90 percent for all large taxpayers in respect of which a VAT declaration is expected.
+Dimen domes declar statuto percer of dec from re excise expres Numb dec by Numbe expecte exce exce exce expres Numb dec by Numbe expecte exce exce exce exce expres Numbe expecte exce exce exce exce exce exce exce Declarations - Large taxpayers only").
+D The requirements for a 'C' or higher have not been met OR Evidence to objectively assess the dimension is either insufficient or unavailable.
+Dimension 4.
+The number of domestic excise tax declarations filed by the statutory due date as a percentage of the number of declarations expected from registered domestic A (i) The ratio is 90 percent and above in respect of all taxpayers for which a domestic excise tax declaration is expected. (ii) The ratio is 100 percent for large taxpayers in respect of which a domestic excise tax declaration is expected. excise taxpayers, i.e. expressed as a ratio: Number of domestic excise tax declarations filed by the due date Number of declarations x 100 expected from registered excise taxpayers В (i) The ratio is 75 percent and above up to 90 percent in respect of all taxpayers for which a domestic excise tax declaration is expected. (ii) The ratio is at least 95 percent for all large taxpayers in respect of which a domestic excise tax declaration is expected.
+(Using data gathered in Questionnaire Table 8 ("On- time Filing of Domestic Excise Tax Declarations) and Table 9 ("On-time Filing of Domestic Excise Tax Declarations - Large С (i) The ratio is 50 percent and above up to 75 percent in respect of all taxpayers for which a domestic excise tax declaration is expected. (ii) The ratio is at least 90 percent for all large taxpayers in respect of which a domestic excise tax declaration is expected. taxpayers only)).
+D The requirements for a 'C' or higher have not been met OR Evidence to objectively assess the dimension is either insufficient or unavailable.